The Pioneers (band): First reformation: 1979-89

 The group reformed in the late 1970s and continued until 1989, when they split again to concentrate on separate careers.
 "Long Shot Kick de Bucket" was covered by The Specials on their The Special AKA Live!
 EP, which was a UK No. 1 hit in 1980 and resulted in The Pioneers' original version being reissued (as a double A side with "The Liquidator" by Harry J Allstars) and reaching No. 42 in the UK Singles Chart.

 The Pioneers song "Starvation" was also covered on the "Starvation/Tam Tam Pour L'Ethiopie" charity single released in 1985, which peaked at UK number 33.
 The Pioneers shared lead vocal duties on the single with members of UB40, with backing vocals by General Public.

 Second reformation: 1999-present

 In 1999, the group reformed again and have continued to perform together since.

 In 2005, the Pioneers performed at the Maranhão Roots Reggae Festival in São Luís, Brazil before 15,000 fans.
 The following year they appeared at the Godiva Festival in the War Memorial Park, Coventry, England.
 "Long Shot Kick de Bucket" was used in the 2008 film, The Wackness.

+In 2023, Jackie Robinson and George Dekker performed twice as the Pioneers at the London International Ska Festival.